 It is important to understand the difference between motor vehicle defects that are considered safety-related and those that are not considered safety-related.
-A safety defect is one that poses risk to both motor vehicle safety and can exists in a group of vehicles, such as ones that are of the same manufacturer.
+A safety defect is one that poses risk to both motor vehicle safety and can exist in a group of vehicles, such as ones that are from the same manufacturer.

 According to the United States Code for Motor Vehicles, motor vehicle safety is “the performance of a motor vehicle or motor vehicle equipment in a way that protects the public against unreasonable risk of accidents occurring because of the design, construction, or performance of a motor vehicle, and against unreasonable risk of death or injury in an accident, and includes nonoperational safety of a motor vehicle.”

 Related to motor vehicle safety are safety-related defects, which include “any defect in performance, construction, a component, or material of a motor vehicle or motor vehicle equipment.”

 To help make defects that are safety-related clearer, the experienced attorneys of Owen Patterson & Owen have examples of defects both safety-related and not safety-related.

 - Vehicle steering components that break or malfunction causing loss of control

 - Fuel system problems that occur in crash damage, such as leakage of fuel resulting in vehicle fires

 - Unexpected failure of seats during normal use

 - Air bags that deploy when they are not intended to

 - Problems with wiring systems that cause lighting loss or fire